farisv/AppleDOS/README.md

 ## Note

-This script is using scapy and it has know issue for handling `/dev/bpf` (Berkeley Packet Filter) when sending packet data from OS like macOS with multi-thread.
+This script is using scapy and it has known issue for handling `/dev/bpf` (Berkeley Packet Filter) when sending packet data from OS like macOS with multi-thread.
 If you encounter `No /dev/bpf handle is available`, try to reduce the worker number to 1 or 2.
 Or, you can just use Linux like in the demonstration video.